theMultitude/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/README.md

 compliment and at least *1* constructive criticism.
 It's also great to learn things from their code, and ask questions if there's something you don't understand.
 Good code isn't clever - it's clear!

+To turn in your code review, you should fork the repo you are reviewing, add a file named `review.md` with your comments, and open a pull request so your peer can receive it.
+You can optionally try [GitHub code review functionality]( https://github.com/features/code-review/), or use comments in the PR to discuss and iterate.

 ## Resources and Stretch Goals